ssveitch/draft-kemeleon/draft-kemeleon.md

 --- abstract

-This document specifies Kemeleon encoding, algorithms for encoding ML-KEM public keys and ciphertexts as random bytestrings.
+This document specifies Kemeleon encoding algorithms for encoding ML-KEM public keys and ciphertexts as random bytestrings.
 Kemeleon encodings provide obfuscation of public keys and ciphertexts, relying on module LWE assumptions.
 This document specifies a number of variants of these encodings, with differing failure rates, output sizes, and performance profiles.

 --- middle

-# Introduction
+# Introduction {#intro}

 ML-KEM {{FIPS203}} is a post-quantum key-encapsulation mechanism (KEM) recently standardized by NIST, Many applications are transitioning from classical Diffie-Hellman (DH) based solutions to constructions based on ML-KEM.